jvta/AzureVM/README.md

 If you do not need any data disks simply set the Boolean parameter **boolAddDataDisks** to false.
 The dummy data disk inputs will not result in a data disk provision providing  the Boolean is set to false.
 You can also safely just delete all of **objDataDisks** from your parameter file as some dummy data will also be provided by default through the azuredeploy.json file thus avoiding this error.

 ### Tags
-6 tags are provided in the parameter file which are converted to an array in the azuredeploy file variables.
-Ideally tags would be provided or not based on inputs to the parameter file and passed accordingly to the linked templates, however it was not feasible to provide an array object as input as with **objDataDisks** as above and convert this into an array object the tags field could consume.
+6 predefined tags are provided in the parameter file which are converted to an array object in the azuredeploy file variables.
+Ideally tags would be provided or not based on inputs to the parameter file and then passed accordingly to the linked templates, however it was not feasible to provide an array object as input (as with **objDataDisks** as above) and convert this into an array object that the tags field could consume.
 Subsequently, either use the explicitly named tags provided here or clone your own copy of this project to provide more suitable tags for your environment.

 Explicit tags are:
 * **CostCentre**     (provide your preferred cost centre or department code for tracking or recharge purposes)